kreazyme/MyAsk/README.md

 ## BLoC
 Apply BLoC Pattern in this project with ```bloc_flutter``` package

+## Using CI/CD with Github Action and CodeMagic :sparkles:

 ## Clean Architecture
 Apply Clean Architecture in this project.
 Here are Project Structure
 ```